opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

         </blueprint>

-3. Optionally, you can also build the Java classes which will register the new RPC.
-This is useful to test the edits you have made to ``HelloProvider.java``.
+3. Optionally, users can build the Java classes that will register the new RPC.
+This is useful to test the edits that were made to ``HelloProvider.java``.

     .. code:: shell